SeSeSeven/Mushroom_Classification_Fork/README.md

 # Mushroom Species Classification

 ## Overall Goal
-Deploy a machine learning model capable of differentiating between various species of mushrooms based on images.
+Deploy a machine learning model capable of differentiating between various genera (genuses) of mushrooms based on images.

 Since we like to search for mushrooms in nature, this deployed model will help us learn more about the mushrooms that we see in the wild.